Section

 Episode 1 - Ocular allergies

-In the first episode, we hear first from a community pharmacist who discusses the approach he takes when dealing with patients who complain of ocular allergy as well as managing the expectations of patients that have been to see their optometrist.
-In the main part, Michelle Hanratty discusses the topic of ocular allergy and in particular, seasonal allergic conjunctivitis: its presentation and potential treatment, with optometrist Dr Peter Frampton from Aaron Optometrists.
+In the first episode, we hear first from a community pharmacist who discusses the approach he takes when dealing with patients who complain of ocular allergy, as well as managing the expectations of patients that have been to see their optometrist.
+Podcast host Michelle Hanratty and optometrist Dr Peter Frampton discuss the topic of ocular allergy, and in particular, seasonal allergic conjunctivitis and its presentation and potential treatment.

 Subscribe to the series on your preferred podcast player so you don’t miss an episode.
 You can access all episodes of Sound Optometry here.